gruntwork-io/terraform-google-gke/README.md

 This repo has the following folder structure:

-- [root](https://github.com/gruntwork-io/terraform-google-gke/tree/master): The root folder contains an example of how to deploy a GKE Public Cluster with and an example chart with [Helm](https://helm.sh/).
+- [root](https://github.com/gruntwork-io/terraform-google-gke/tree/master): The root folder contains an example of how to deploy a GKE Public Cluster with an example chart with [Helm](https://helm.sh/).
 See [gke-basic-helm](https://github.com/gruntwork-io/terraform-google-gke/blob/master/examples/gke-basic-helm) for the documentation.

 - [modules](https://github.com/gruntwork-io/terraform-google-gke/tree/master/modules): This folder contains the